leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 table-of-contents: table-of-contents.html
 ---

 Pattern matching is the foundation of all the PLT Redex forms we will explore in the later sections.
 To experiment with pattern matching, we must first define a language, but to define a language we must first understand pattern matching.
-We solve this conundrum by defining a dummy empty language for this section, which we will revisit in the [next section](languages):
+We solve this conundrum by defining a dummy empty language,<label class="margin-note"><input type="checkbox"><span markdown="1">The same we did in the [Overview](overview)</span></label> which we will revisit in the [next section](languages):

 <div class="code-block" markdown="1">
 `pattern-matching.rkt`